volkm/learntla-v2/docs/core/invariants.rst

   :diff: duplicates/3/duplicates.tla
   :ss: duplicates_many_inputs

 To check this, we add it as an :doc:`invariant <setup>`.
 TLC will check it at every possible state.
-All of the invariants passing looks the same as us not having any invariants— TLC will only do something interesting if the invariant fails.
+All of the invariants passing looks the same as us not having any invariants — TLC will only do something interesting if the invariant fails.
 Here's what happens if we instead change the invariant to ``is_unique = TRUE``:

 .. figure:: img/invariants_fail.png